thkoch2001/mime-util/README.txt

 NOTE 1> The mime types are NOT additive, so if you add a different association for .hlp files in one of the files used during initialisation then your new mappings will override the previously defined mapping.

-NOTE 2> ALL the extensions should be added in lower case.
-The reason for this is to cater for case insensitive OS's such as windows.
-For instance, windows does not distinguish the difference between .BAT .Bat .bat .bAt & .baT as a valid file extension for the same file type.
-This is another reason that mime mapping using a files extension is not an exact science.
-Internally the mime utility will try to convert the extension to lower case.
+NOTE 2> Extensions can be added in a sensitive manor.
+This means that you can distinguish the difference between .c and .C extensions.
+Internally the utility will first try to match in a case sensitive manor and if no match is found will try again by converting the extension to lowercase.
+The best policy here is to add extensions to the file in lowercase and only if you have a specific need to to identify an extension in a case sensitive fashion, such as is the case with .c representing c program source files and .C representing C++ source files, both of which should have different mime types associated to them.

 Fortunately, we have compiled a relatively large list of mappings into a java properties file from information gleaned from many sites on the Internet.
 This file resides in the eu.medsea.util.mime-types.properties file and is not guaranteed to be correct or contain all the known mappings for a file